nikki-kiga/collab-collector-leaderboard/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Potential next steps
+- [] adding approve token transaction on first staking transaction
+- [] adding txn processing to modals for staking and unstaking
+- [] styling more
+- [] alternative provider or fallback in order to render staking points instance details when wallet is not connected
+- [] add jest tests
+- [] more type safety

 ## Setting up
 add a local.env file with matching contract addresses and instanceId for chain/env
 ```